The Grass Harp (film)

 The Grass Harp is a 1995 American comedy drama film based on the novella by Truman Capote.
 The screenplay, which is the final work of Oscar-winning screenwriter Stirling Silliphant, is adapted from the play.
 Directed by Charles Matthau, the film features a cast including Piper Laurie, Sissy Spacek, Walter Matthau, Jack Lemmon, Edward Furlong and Nell Carter.
 Piper Laurie won the Best Supporting Actress award from the Southeastern Film Critics Association for her performance.

 Plot

 In a small 1930s Alabama town, Collin Fenwick is sent to live with his father's maiden cousins—the sweet Dolly and the overbearing Verena—following the death of his mother.
 He soon discovers that the Talbo household is anything but normal.
-After also losing his father, Collin grows to be close with Dolly and housekeeper Catherine, and becomes acquainted with the eccentric townspeople, from the gossip-loving barber to a traveling evangelist with 15 illegitimate offspring.
+After also losing his father, Collin grows close to Dolly and housekeeper Catherine, and becomes acquainted with the eccentric townspeople, from the gossip-loving barber to a traveling evangelist with 15 illegitimate offspring.
 To escape Verena's oppression, Dolly, Collin and Catherine run away to an old treehouse in the woods.
 Their rebellion sparks a series of events that changes their lives, as well as the entire town.